jbou-nahra/semgroup5/use cases md/use-case-6.md

 ### Preconditions

-We know the desired number N .
+We know the desired number N and we know the region.
 Database contains current population data for all countries in the world

 ### Success End Condition